The Solidarity Center

 The Solidarity Center is the largest U.S.-based international worker rights organization helping workers attain safe and healthy workplaces, family-supporting wages, dignity on the job and greater equity at work and in their community.
 Allied with the AFL-CIO, the Solidarity Center assists workers across the globe as, together, they fight discrimination, exploitation and the systems that entrench poverty—to achieve shared prosperity in the global economy.

-The Center seeks a Program Officer III to assist the Trade Union Strengthening department to advance the Center’s mission in various regions.
-The program officer position focuses on union organizing and collective bargaining and reports directly to the Center’s director for Trade Union Strengthening.
+This position focuses on union organizing and collective bargaining and reports directly to the Center’s director for Trade Union Strengthening.
 The Washington, D.C. based Center has a staff of 225 and an annual budget of $30 million.
 The position is based in Washington, DC and requires travel overseas.

-Basic Qualifications: A Program Officer III must have the ability to work independently and without supervision and must have extensive knowledge of international relations and trade union and socio-economic and political developments in the U.S. and abroad.
+Basic Qualifications: A Program Officer III must have the ability to work independently and must have extensive knowledge of international relations and trade union and socio-economic and political developments in the U.S. and abroad.
 Extensive experience as an organizer, a lead organizer or an organizing director for a trade union is required.
 Additional trade union experience is highly desirable.
 S/he must be capable of managing multiple assignments simultaneously.
 S/he must have, at a minimum, a bachelor’s degree in political science, international relations, labor relations or related fields and/or ten years equivalent work experience.
-Good communications and writing skills are a must.
+Excellent communications and writing skills are a must.
 Computer literacy for word processing and simple spreadsheets is required.
 S/he must have the ability to work and interact easily with a wide variety of people.
-Persons considered for this position must agree to accept temporary or indefinite assignments as a field representative, based on the needs of the Center.
+Persons considered for this position must agree to accept temporary assignments as a field representative, based on the needs of the Center.
 Fluency in a foreign language is a plus.

 The Program Officer III writes persuasive proposals, describes complex activities and develops budgets for those activities.
 S/he participates in the development and implementation of trade union development programs.
 S/he produces well-written program reports and evaluations.
 S/he monitors programs to meet budget targets and programmatic results.
 S/he prepares and exchanges information and coordinates activities with other sections of the Center, as required.
 S/he provides advice and guidance to Country Program Directors for the development and implementation of programs, the drafting and submission of concept papers and project proposals to donor organizations, and the effective management of field offices and programs.
 S/he draws on his/her experience to initiate program proposals and seek funding.